Last updated on July 8th, 2022 at 02:27 pm

 I know we all do this self-sabotage thing.
-I was curious as to why, so I went out on a little research quest for those of us who ate too much stuffing, ignored the need to move our bodies, or anything else we did (or didn’t do) that got in the way of where we really wanted to be.
+I was curious as to why, so I went out on a little research quest for those of us who ate too much this week, ignored the need to move our bodies or anything else we did (or didn’t do) that got in the way of what we want to become.

 Dealing with old pain

-Some experts think this type of behavior goes all the way back to childhood from a perceived hurt or injustice we felt powerless to change.
+Some experts think self-sabotage behavior goes all the way back to childhood from a perceived hurt or injustice you felt powerless to change.

-Not realizing that there isn’t anyone really stopping us, but our child from the past has shown up in the present to derail our best laid plans for financial freedom.
+Not realizing that there isn’t anyone really stopping us, but your child from the past has shown up in the present to derail your best-laid plans for financial freedom.

 No time for fun

-I went on a little search for a video about self-sabotage and found this by Psychotherapist Pat Pearson, who calls self-sabotage our internal glass ceiling–
+I went on a little search for a video about self-sabotage and found this video podcast by Psychotherapist Pat Pearson, who calls self-sabotage your internal glass ceiling–

 Get out a notebook and watch this video when you have quiet time alone.
 She offers some interesting exercises to work through what is the root cause of your self-sabotaging behavior and how you can move beyond this behavior getting in the way of your big dreams.